Selective Licensing Consultation

 Consultation is a legal requirement and must take place before designating an area subject to Selective Licensing.
 It should include local residents – tenants, landlords and managing agents, members of the community who live in or operate businesses or services in the designated area and local residents and businesses in the surrounding area who will be affected.

-We have chosen to run our consultation from 9th January 2017 until 1st May 2017.
+Our consultation ran from 9th January 2017 until 1st May 2017 and is now closed.

 What happens next?